SANJANASOLANGA/SANJANASOLANGA/README.md

-## Hi there, I'm Sanjana Solanga Arachchi 👋
+## Hi there, I'm Sewmini Sanjana Solanga Arachchi 👋

 Welcome to my GitHub profile!
 I'm a passionate software engineer intern with expertise in various programming languages and technologies.
 Here's a bit about me: